olayis/expensus/README.md

     or
     yarn build:prod

     Runs the app in production mode.

+    Open http://localhost:9000 to view it in the browser.

 6.Start up server to view app in production mode

     npm run start
     or
     yarn start

-    Runs the app in the development mode.

     Open http://localhost:9000 to view it in the browser.